 This federal grant is for graduate students with a parent who died serving in Iraq or Afghanistan.
-The grant amount is the same as the maximum amount of a Federal Pell Grant award for that year, which is $6,195 for the 2019-2020 school year.
-You can fill out the FAFSA to apply.
+The grant amount is the same as the maximum amount of a Federal Pell Grant award for that year, which was $6,495 for the 2019-2020 school year.
+Apply via the FAFSA.

-Have you always wanted to live in Australia?
-How about Botswana, Ukraine, or Sweden?
-The U.S. Department of Education provides Fulbright Grants for graduate students to study and research in designated countries abroad.
+The US Department of Education provides Fulbright Grants for graduate students to study and research in designated countries abroad.

 When you visit the Fulbright website, click on your country of interest to view the details.
-For example, in Germany, there are 65 study/research grants available, the program lasts for 10 months, and you should speak at least beginner German.
+For example, in Germany, there are 75 study/research grants available, the program lasts for 10 months, and it’s recommended participants speak German at the beginner level.
 In Iceland, there are only three grants available, the program lasts nine months, and there is no foreign language requirement.

 The program also offers a number of specialty grants, including the Fulbright-Fogarty Awards in Public Health and Fulbright-National Geographic Storytelling Fellowship .
-You may also apply for the Critical Language Enhancement Award in addition to your original Fulbright Grant.
+Students may also apply for the Critical Language Enhancement Award in addition to their original Fulbright Grant.

 There are even more grants offered by other federal institutions and departments.
-For a comprehensive search, you can look through Grants.gov or the U.S. Department of Labor’s database.
-On these sites, you can search for your program, field of study, or other qualifiers.
+For a comprehensive search, take a look through Grants.gov or the US Department of Labor’s database.
+On these sites, students can specify their search by things like their program, field of study, or other qualifiers.

-Both federal and state scholarships will require you to complete the Free Application for Federal Student Aid (FAFSA®) to apply.
-Before you take any additional steps, you may want to start by filling out the FAFSA, which is used to determine federal aid, scholarships, and grants.
+Both federal and state scholarships will generally require students complete the FFree Application for Federal Student Aid (FAFSA®) to apply.
+Before taking additional steps, filling out the FAFSA may be a good first step because it is used to help determine federal aid, scholarships, and grants.